Skilsaw: Ownership history

 In 1991, the Emerson Electric Company and Robert Bosch GmbH entered into a joint venture by combining their power tool subsidiaries.
 In 1992, the new venture came to fruition as S-B Power Tool Co.
 In 1996, after four years of the partnership, Robert Bosch GmbH took over complete ownership of Skil.

 On August 23, 2016, Chervon (HK) Ltd., a global power tool manufacturer based out of China, acquired the SKILSAW brand from Robert Bosch Tool Corporation, which gave them control over the SKIL businesses in both North America and the European market.

-Genericised Trademark
+Genericized Trademark

-In the United States, the term "Skilsaw" has become a genericised trademark, commonly used to refer to any handheld circular saw, regardless of the actual brand.
+In the United States, the term "Skilsaw" has become a genericized trademark, commonly used to refer to any handheld circular saw, regardless of the actual brand.
 According to the Oxford English Dictionary (OED), the term "Skilsaw" originated in the 1920s, with the earliest evidence dating back to 1925 in the *Official Gazette*.
 The OED notes that "Skilsaw" is formed by compounding the words "skill" and "saw" and is primarily used in North American English.

 This generic usage stems from the significant impact of the original Skilsaw, which was among the first portable circular saws introduced in the 1920s.
 The widespread adoption of Skilsaw's design and the brand's prominence in the market led to its name becoming synonymous with handheld circular saws in general.